AbberiorInstruments/ImspectorDocs/docs/fileformat.rst

 :cppcode:`omas_export_xml()` function in the *OmasIo* library, described in a seperate section.
 In C++, the easiest way to do this is to write the meta information into an :cppcode:`OProp` object and actually use the :cppcode:`omas_export_xml()` function to convert it to an xml string.
-For MATLAB and Python, toolboxes are provided that can convert a (complex) variable into a compatible xml string and back.
+For Matlab and Python, toolboxes are provided that can convert a (complex) variable into a compatible xml string and back.
 In fact these toolboxes, too first map the data into an  :cppcode:`OProp` variable and then export it to xml and vice versa.

-The  :cppcode:`OProp` data model is strongly based on the MATLAB data model.
-Data is organized in arrays of arbitrary numeric complex or real data type and arbitrary rank (with the special case of a scalar, which is a 1x1 array in MATLAB), cell arrays (where each cell can contain data of a different type), structs (where each member is addressed by its name and can contain arbitrary data) and arrays of structs (with identical fields).
-In MATLAB strings are one-dimensional character arrays.
-MALAB string arrays
-therefore will always contain strings of equal length (with shorter strings simply padded by NULL bytes).
+The  :cppcode:`OProp` data model is strongly based on the Matlab data model.
+Data is organized in arrays of arbitrary numeric complex or real data type and arbitrary rank (with the special case of a scalar, which is a 1x1 array in Matlab), cell arrays (where each cell can contain data of a different type), structs (where each member is addressed by its name and can contain arbitrary data) and arrays of structs (with identical fields).
+In Matlab strings are one-dimensional character arrays.
+Matlab string arrays therefore will always contain strings of equal length (with shorter strings simply padded by NULL bytes).
 The toolbox will convert these to cell arrays of strings tagged with a special flag.
-On the C++ side they will look like cell arrays of strings but as long as the tag is untouched they will be converted back to string arrays on the MATLAB side.
+On the C++ side they will look like cell arrays of strings but as long as the tag is untouched they will be converted back to string arrays on the Matlab side.
-Please note that usually it is preferrable to use cell arrays of strings on the MATLAB side to start with.
-Also, :cppcode:`OProp` knows empty 'cells' (an :cppcode:`OProp` with no content) which is mapped to an empty 'double' array in MATLAB.
+Please note that usually it is preferrable to use cell arrays of strings on the Matlab side to start with.
+Also, :cppcode:`OProp` knows empty 'cells' (an :cppcode:`OProp` with no content) which is mapped to an empty 'double' array in Matlab.
 There are similar mapping issues with other bindings like Python.
 The general Ansatz is that variables converted to xml by one language binding will produce the same variable when read back directly but that there is no guarantee that this applies once a property